aidswidjaja/study/tips.md

 Adrian learnt the hard way in Year 9.
 And Year 8.
 And Year 7.
 Don't be like Adrian.

-Also, when answering questions, especially in Humanities subject such as English, History, and Geography, always refer to
+Also, when answering questions, especially in Humanities subject such as English, History, and Geography, always refer to the [NESA Directive Terms](nesa.html).